Supporting Women in PhD Programs: Scholarships and Resources to Optimize Success

 PEO PCE Program for Continuing Education

-• This one-time grant is for U.S. or Canadian women pursuing graduate degrees.
-Applicants must be nominated by a current PEO member.
+- One-time grant for U.S. or Canadian women pursuing graduate degrees.
+Requires PEO member nomination.

 PEO Scholar Awards